Nalyd1019/ReinforcementLearning/README.md

 # Advanced Topics in Machine Learning

-This are the three assignments from the course Advanced Topics in Machine Learning at Chalmers University of Technology.
+These are the assignments from a course in Reinforcement learning, all assignments are done together with [Lisa](https://github.com/lisaelsi).
-I took the course in the spring semester 2023, and worked together with [Dylan](https://github.com/Nalyd1019).

 ### Assignment 1
 Multi-Armed Bandits

 ### Assignment 2
-Tabular RL
+Tabular Reinforcement Learning

 ### Assignment 3
-Deep RL
+Deep Reinforcement Learning